Crystal field Hamiltonian and anisotropy in KErSe2 and CsErSe2: Finite-field scattering

 \section{Finite-field scattering}

-The $\rm CsErSe_2$ experiment was performed with a vertical field magnet, and we collected data at 3~T, 5~T, 1~T and 2~T (in that order) in addition to 0~T. This data is shown in Fig. \ref{flo:CES_fieldScan}, and shows the doublets being split by the magnetic field.
-Applying the magnetic field dramatically attenuated the neutron signal from the material (but not the background), indicating that the loose powder grains were shifted out of the beam (though still in the sample can) by the magnetic field.
+We performed the $\rm CsErSe_2$ experiment with a vertical field magnet, and we collected data at 3~T, 5~T, 1~T and 2~T (in that order) in addition to 0~T. This data is shown in Fig. \ref{flo:CES_fieldScan}, and shows the doublets being split by the magnetic field.
+Applying the magnetic field dramatically attenuated the neutron signal from the material (but not the background), indicating that the loose powder grains were shifted partially out of the beam by the magnetic field.
 This shifting almost certainly involved a reorientation in the powder grains---meaning that the magnetic field was preferentially applied along certain crystallographic directions.

 The shifts and reorientation notwithstanding, we simulated the powder-average in-field neutron spectrum using PyCrystalField with field directions randomly sampled around a unit sphere.
 These simulations are plotted in Fig. \ref{flo:CES_fieldScan} for Model 1 (green) and Model 2 (red).
 The match between theory and experiment is not perfect, indicating the effects of grain reorientation, small magnetoelastic effects, or an slightly inaccurate Hamiltonian.
 Nevertheless, on a qualitative level, Model 1 matches the data much better than Model 2---particularly in the splitting of the low-energy mode at 3~T and 5~T.